VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/readme.md

 **Features:**
 * Single MGN9 or MGN12 X-Rail.
 Just print out the corresponding carriage.
  * Hotends
-   * Dragon, Mosquito (from usermod by WingZero), Crazy Volcano block with Dragon heatsink, Rapido HF/UHF
+   * Dragon, Rapido HF/UHF, Mosquito (from usermod by WingZero), Crazy Volcano with Dragon or Mosquito Heatsink
  * Dual 5015
     - ***Minimum layer time can be much lower.***  I'm using 5 seconds conservatively on 0.2 layer height.
     - Left to Right airflow balance is no longer an issue